 Any post-termination duties should also be specified.
-This might include, for instance, that the brand ambassador should return any products that the brand has gifted them.
+This might include, for instance, the brand ambassador should return any products that the brand has gifted them.

 The legal responsibilities of each party should also be specified.

 For instance, legislation in many jurisdictions requires that certain disclosures are made by the ambassador when they use any of their social media platforms to advertise a product for a brand.
-If this is the case, the brand ambassador agreement should specify their obligation for the ambassador to do so.
+If this is the case, the brand ambassador agreement should specify the obligation for the ambassador to do so.